-The Issuer collects and uses personal data concerning individuals and legal entities on online platforms and concerning its employees.
+The Issuer collects and uses personal data concerning individuals and legal entities recipients of its loans, aids, and services and concerning its employees.
 This data is subject to European and French regulations on personal data, in particular the General Data Protection Regulation (2016/679/EU).
 The Issuer cannot guarantee that the competent authorities or a person concerned will not seek to dispute the processing conditions of personal data.
 In addition, the Issuer cannot guarantee that there will never be a failure of its security system.
 This could lead to the fraudulent use of personal data and confidential information of the persons concerned.